Buffalo & Erie County Public Library: Institutional services

 The Institutional Services Division provides library services in three Erie County institutions.

-Home Branch Library: Begun in 1956 with only a few books, this library at the Erie County Home has evolved dramatically.
-Users can now enjoy typical branch services as well as use the program room for coffee hour, old-time radio programs, read-alouds and travel club programs.
+Home Branch Library: Begun in 1956 with only a handful of books, it now features typical branch services as well as use the program room for coffee hour, old-time radio programs, large print, video and audio cassettes, read-alouds and travel club programs.
 Magnifying bars, book supports, tape-players, slides, slideviewers and electronic magnifiers are available for those needing special accommodations.
-Collections such as large print, video and audio cassettes create a warm place to find information or just sit and talk to a friend.
-For those unable to come to this library, room-to-room cart service to residents is provided.
+For those unable to visit, room-to-room cart service to residents is provided.

 Correctional Facility Library: This library located within the Erie County Correctional Facility contains both a law library and a general public library.
 Constructed in 1986, this 7500 sqft library was the first to be built as a core or focal point of a Correctional Facility.
 Its general collection contains over 8,000 books for inmates' educational and recreational purposes, and 1000 sqft of the library is set aside to house a legal collection of over 4,000 volumes.
 Computers are available to inmates for their legal work.

 Holding Center Library: Begun in 1969 as cart service to cells, this library has grown to encompass a new facility with both a legal collection and a general library.
 Residents can borrow all types of materials from adventure fiction to religious non-fiction and use a large legal collection while awaiting trial.